panosleontsinis/Palestine-Project-Draft/README.md

 # Israel-Palestine Project
 This project revolves around the issues faced when trying to produce a news coverage video on the YouTube interface.
-Providing my personal opinion on how news videos should be broadcasted as well as exploring other similar digital intefaces and their approach on covering the Israel-Palestine conflict
+Providing my personal opinion on how news videos should be broadcasted as well as exploring other similar digital interfaces and their approach to covering the Israel-Palestine conflict.

 # Theme
-Although the theme of my project appears very simplistic, it includes a voiceover, other news interfaces,researched websites relevant to the production and distribution of news coverage data.
-The narrative pacing within the video is evenly paced in order to keep the audience engaged as well as providing time for the user to absorb the content.
-Despite the fact that the video explores digital interfaces, examples such as analogue are included to provide alternative ideas of how interfaces operated pre digital era.
+Although the theme of my project appears very simplistic, it includes a voiceover, other news interfaces, and researched websites relevant to the production and distribution of news coverage data.
+The narrative pacing within the video is evenly paced to keep the audience engaged as well as provide time for the user to absorb the content.
+Even though the video explores digital interfaces, examples such as analog are included to provide alternative ideas of how interfaces operated in the pre-digital era.

 # Aims/Interactive aspects
 I focused on the key aspects in which digital interfaces produce, mediate, and distribute knowledge.
-I incorporated screen recording footage of Editing Pro to demonstrate how images, text, sound, facts can be displayed on the online digital interfaces.
-Included information regarding how the Palestinian/Israeli conflict is covered, exploring aspects such as misninformation,bias,etc. I incorporated features that i previously used to create the project automated such as social media platforms and expained the use of AI voice recognition.
-Alternative interfaces were also explored as a means of comparing and ciriticising online media coverage on the topic.
-Challenges covered such as fact-checking, media production, and distribution were also covered as well as methods to overcome these issues.
+I incorporated screen recording footage of Editing Pro to demonstrate how images, text, sound, and facts can be displayed on online digital interfaces.
+Included information regarding how the Palestinian/Israeli conflict is covered, exploring aspects such as misinformation, bias, etc. I incorporated features that I previously used to create the project automated such as social media platforms and explained the use of AI voice recognition.
+Alternative interfaces were also explored as a means of comparing and criticising online media coverage on the topic.
+Challenges such as fact-checking, media production, and distribution were also covered as well as methods to overcome these issues.

 Interactive aspects of my project vary from:
 - Comments section - audiences can share their opinions of the video and create further areas of discussion